awsdocs/amazon-vpc-user-guide/doc_source/integrated-services-vpce-list.md

 # AWS services that you can use with AWS PrivateLink<a name="integrated-services-vpce-list"></a>

 The following services integrate with AWS PrivateLink\.
+You can create an [interface endpoint](vpce-interface.md) to connect to these services\.

 The **Supports VPC endpoint policies** column displays "No", when the service integrates with AWS PrivateLink, but does not support VPC endpoint policies\.